MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with-timeouts.md

 ---
 title: Working with Timeouts
-description: This guide will discuss how to identify and select an iOS simulator that should be used to run Xamarin.UITests locally.
+description: This guide will discuss how to identify and select an iOS simulator to run Xamarin.UITests locally.
 keywords: uitest test cloud
 author: oddj0b
 ms.author: vigimm